kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 To configure AAQ, set the fields of the `applicationAwareConfig` object in the HyperConverged resource's spec.
 The `applicationAwareConfig` object contains several fields:
-* `vmiCalcConfigName` - determine how resource allocation will be done with ApplicationsResourceQuota.
+* `vmiCalcConfigName` - determine how resource allocation will be done with ApplicationResourceQuota.
   Supported values are:
   * `VmiPodUsage` - calculates pod usage for VM-associated pods while concealing migration-specific resources.
   * `VirtualResources` - allocates resources for VM-associated pods, using the VM's RAM size for memory and CPU threads